 October 2021 and built from the work of DeFilippo et al 2021.
 These approaches base estimates on the series of past total returns (AR1) and a simplified life cycle model (returning spawners give rise to smolts, which are subject to marine survival and harvest).
-The 2023 forecast value is the weighted average of the AR1 and STIPM posterior medians, with weights defined by the inverse of lag-1 median symmetric accuracy (MSA) skill that were presented at the October 2021 Salmon Methodology Review.
+Higher recent year skill for the simpler model (AR1), in conjunction with uncertainties regarding some of the STIPM input data and concerns about the current marine environment (e.g., high temperatures affecting the 2023 outmigrant class from the 2021 return), supported use of the AR1 forecast in 2024.

-The hatchery forecast was calculated using a recent 3-year average terminal marine survival (3.86 percent) applied to the estimated 2020 brood year smolts (1,954,458) released in the spring of 2022 from all Willapa Bay hatchery facilities.
-The terminal runsize was expanded to OA3 using a 0.32 exploitation rate expansion factor for the ocean fisheries from CWT recoveries for Willapa Bay.
-The pre-terminal impact rate was evaluated looking at CWT recoveries from Willapa Bay.
+The hatchery terminal run size was calculated using a marine survival rate of 2.81 percent (6-year average - 2 brood cycles; 2015-2020 brood years) applied to the 2021 estimated brood year smolts (2,215,715) released in the spring of 2023 from all Willapa Bay hatchery facilities.
+The terminal runsize was then expanded to an OA3 runsize using a 0.32 exploitation rate expansion factor, which is a 10-year average (2013-2022) of Willapa Bay hatchery coho marine survival based on coded wire tag (CWT) recoveries.

 Forecast performance can be assessed, in part, by examining the differences between preseason forecasts and postseason estimates (Table III-3; Figure III-1a).
 In 2021, the preseason forecast was 64 percent of the postseason estimate.
+Postseason estimates are not yet available for 2022.

-The 2023 natural coho OA3 abundance forecast is 42,663, compared to a 2022 preseason forecast of 35,776.
+The 2024 Willapa Bay natural coho OA3 abundance forecast is 29,512, compared to the 2023 preseason forecast of 42,663.

-The 2023 Willapa Bay hatchery coho OA3 abundance forecast is 110,954 compared to a 2022 preseason forecast of 74,707.
+The 2024 Willapa Bay hatchery coho OA3 abundance forecast is 91,536, compared to the 2023 preseason forecast of 110,954.